Students aged 16 to 18 achieving 3 A grades or better at A level

 Purpose of data source

-The main purpose is to measure schools' and students' performance, to monitor and improve standards and inform parental choice.
+The main purpose of this data is to measure schools/colleges' and students' performance, to monitor and improve standards and inform parental and student choice.

 Download the data